Email FacebookTwitterMenu burgerClose thin

 • Who you help and what you do for your clients

-It can also be helpful to include some interesting personal details to add color.
+It can also be helpful to include some interesting personal details.
 The more personality you can inject into your bio, the more relatable it may be to prospects.
 If you can build that initial connection with your bio, prospective clients may be more motivated to take the next step and reach out.

 When creating your advisor bio or mapping out what information to include on your business website, make sure your plan reflects a “less-is-more” rule in mind.